tiennvph/LeanQuizJp/README.md

 # How to build/run the projects

-- open project in android studyo and start
+- open project in android studio and start